QuantStack/quantstack.github.io/_includes/xtensor_middle.md

 ## Python bindings

-The [xtensor-python](https://github.com/QuantStack/xtensor-python) project provides the implementation of an `xtensor` container, `pyarray` which effectively wraps numpy arrays, allowing inplace edition, including reshapes.
+The [xtensor-python](https://github.com/QuantStack/xtensor-python) project provides the implementation of an `xtensor` container, `pyarray` which effectively wraps numpy arrays, allowing inplace modification, including reshapes.

 ## Building and Running the Tests